 That’s why they never get to make any sales.
 That’s why in the end: failure is all that awaits them.

 I want to keep you away from such a sad story.
-That’s why: with the help of my team (16 people strong already!) at Squirrly, we’ve worked on this new course that will present you the steps that come in between the Visit and the Purchase.
+That’s why: with the help of my team at Squirrly, we’ve worked on this new course that will show you the steps that come in between the Visit and the Purchase.

 Stay tuned for the next lessons.